 If you are entrepreneurially minded, you could also consider banding together several practices with your own to sell to a consolidator as a package.
 This approach may help you negotiate a purchase price at a higher multiple of earnings.
 The downside is that it is not easy herding together several practice owners to behave as a single unit, given each owner’s unique personality, needs, and expectations.

 Another alternative is buying practices in your area yourself and putting them under your own umbrella, before shopping off your stable of practices to a consolidator.
 In each of these strategies of self-aggregating practices, you will assume risk and expenditure of time, but boost your chance of a larger payout upon exiting.

-It’s not realistic for a practice grossing $400K annually to grow quickly enough to attract a private-equity consolidator within the current buying cycle.
-In these cases, even if you are in a metropolitan geography that a private equity consolidator wishes to inhabit, these smaller practices will generally get passed over.
+It’s not realistic for a practice grossing $400,000 annually to grow quickly enough to attract a private-equity consolidator within the current buying cycle.
+In these cases, even if you are in a metropolitan geographical area that a private equity consolidator wishes to inhabit, these smaller practices will generally get passed over.